visit-dav/visit/src/doc/tutorials/Aneurysm.rst

 23. Click *Apply* and *Dismiss*.
 24. Click *Draw*.
-25. Use the time slider controls to view a few time steps.
+25. Use the time slider controls to view a few timesteps.

 .. figure:: images/Aneurysm-Streamlines.png